AlJohri/syr-djbootcamp18/git/branching.md

 11. Run `git log` again.
 Notice that the commit does not appear in the history of the master branch.

-12. Push the changes from the `add-comments` branch.
+12. Push the changes from the `add-facts` branch.
 You will run into an error asking you to set the "upstream" branch.
 Do what the instructions tell you to.

 	```
-	git checkout add-comments
+	git checkout add-facts
 	git push
 	```

 13. Go to github.com and see the branch appear in the dropdown window.
 Click on it and then view the list of commits within this branch.

 14. Go to the pull requests tab and create a new pull request.
-Leave `base` as `master` and set the `compare` branch to your new `add-comments` branch.
+Leave `base` as `master` and set the `compare` branch to your new `add-facts` branch.
 Give it a title and a description and create the pull request.

 ![](https://i.imgur.com/XNmv1lk.png)